Friday 27 January 2023

 Eyebrows were raised at the Dutchman's team selection with Luke Shaw again selected as the left-sided centre back in direct opposition to Erling Haaland.
 Lisandro Martinez was surprisingly on the bench, so too Antony with starts for Fred and injury doubt Anthony Martial.

 After Pep Guardiola's side had characteristically dominated the early possession, the first opening of the tie went the way of United.
-Fernandes flashed a shot wide from a difficult angle having picked out by Christian Eriksen in the box.
+Fernandes flashed a shot wide from a difficult angle having been picked out by Christian Eriksen in the box.
 Moments later, Fernandes was involved again when his lovely raking cross-field ball found Martial, but he was unable to trouble Ederson after incisive pressing from the Reds.

 United magnificently shackled the almost anonymous Haaland as Fred, brought in for compatriot Antony, did a superb spoiling job on Kevin de Bruyne, forcing City's creative genius to the fringes with a couple of huge, crowd-pleasing tackles.